 Corporations and design consultancies need engineers who understand the key elements of design and innovation.
 EDI graduates are prepared to collaborate on and lead cross-functional development teams to create innovative and effective products and services.

 A wide range of innovative companies have hired EDI alumni, including:

 Through coursework and projects, EDI students develop close relationships with innovation leaders in the industry and gain invaluable career mentorship.
-Students also receive formal support from University Career Services and the McCormick Office of Career Development in seeking internships and employment after graduation.
+Students also receive formal support from Northwestern Career Advancement and the McCormick Office of Career Development in seeking internships and employment after graduation.

 Who Should Apply?

 The EDI program seeks engineers who thrive on creating new things, are comfortable with problems that are hard to pin down, and care about culture and contemporary context.